-The cost share must be at least 20% of the total allowable costs for research and development projects (i.e., the sum of the government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) and must come from non-federal sources unless otherwise allowed by law.
-(See 2 CFR 200.306 and 2 CFR 910.130 for the applicable cost sharing requirements.)
+Topic 1 will be broken into three (3) budget periods (corresponding to the phases described above): research and development (BP1), design and testing (BP2), and installation and demonstration (BP3).
+For phases 1 and 2, the cost share must be at least 20% of the total allowable costs (i.e., the sum of the government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project).
+For phase 3, the demonstration phase, the cost share must be at least 50% of total allowable costs.
+The cost share must come from non-federal sources unless otherwise allowed by law.
+(See 2 CFR 200.306 and 2 CFR 910.130 for the applicable cost sharing requirements) Applications must clearly identify what work and which costs are associated with each phase.